Vulnerability Detection for WordPress

 WordPress regularly releases security patches and updates to fix vulnerabilities, but it’s important to keep an eye on third-party plugins and themes that may also have security flaws.
 By staying up-to-date on the latest vulnerabilities in WordPress and its associated plugins and themes, website owners can take action to prevent security breaches and keep their websites safe from harm.

-Really Simple SSL will offer Vulnerability Detection in its Free plugin from 7.0.0 onwards, by adding a notification system in the plugin that will notify the users if a vulnerability is found and which action is appropriate.
+Really Simple Security began to offer Vulnerability Detection in its Free plugin from version 7.0.0 onwards.
+A notification system in the plugin will notify website administrators when a vulnerability is found, and which action is appropriate.
 The user can configure the notification system to suit their needs.
-It’s a simple, yet effective way to support 5 million users to keep their websites safer and up-to-date.
+It’s a simple, yet effective way to support millions of users to keep their websites safe and up-to-date.

-From SSL to Security – Why Really Simple SSL?
+From SSL to Security – Why Really Simple Security?

-First published in 2015 to easily migrate websites to SSL, the plugin has now more than 5 million users to install SSL certificates, handle migrations, mixed content, redirects and security headers.
-In 2023 Really Simple SSL will take its first big step with many heavyweight security features, but lightweight and simple to use and configure.
+First published in 2015 to easily migrate websites to SSL, the plugin has now more than 3 million users to install SSL certificates, handle migrations, mixed content, redirects and security headers.
+In 2023, the Really Simple Security plugin took it’s first big step by adding many heavyweight security features, yet lightweight and simple to use & configure.